mason-at-pieces/pieces-voice-chat/README.md

 npm run start
 ```

-or you can use the prebuild docker image
+or you can use the prebuild docker image (currently only on Linux, for MacOS and Windows you need a way to passthrough a microphone to the container)

 ```bash
 # make sure your microphone is connected to the host machine and can be accessed by the operating system